cop1000/actions-workflow/responses/notify.md

     - `NEXMO_API_KEY`: the API key provided to you by Nexmo
     - `NEXMO_API_SECRET`: the API secret provided to you by Nexmo
     - `NEXMO_NUMBER`: the phone number provided to you by Nexmo
-    - `PHONE`: your phone number, the number you wish to notify
+    - `PHONE`: your phone number, the number you wish to notify, preceded by the country code
 1. In the **args** field we'll enter the body of the message, I suggest:
     ```
-    $PHONE A deployment just occurred :)
+    $PHONE A deployment just occurred check it out
     ```
 1. Click **Done**.
 1. Click **Start commit** on the top right.